teliamogh7578/EVInsight_Dashboard/README.md

 # EVInsight Dashboard

-A clean and user-friendly EV monitoring dashboard for real-time battery status, trip feasibility, efficiency analytics, and future STM32 hardware integration.
+A clean and user-friendly EV monitoring dashboard for battery status, trip feasibility, efficiency analytics, and future STM32 hardware integration.

 Built as a companion software system for a **Physics Project Expo**, alongside the hardware prototype **Smart Electric Vehicle Battery Monitoring and Route Feasibility System**.